qteatime/kate/README.md

 ## Installation

-Kate only supports installing from npm currently.
+Kate only supports installing from npm and [from source](#hacking-on-kate) currently.
 You'll need [Node.js 16+](https://nodejs.org/en) installed.
-Run the following from the command line:
+To install from npm run the following from the command line:

     $ npm install -g @qteatime/kate-desktop@experimental